A tibble: 4 × 3

 If calculating the CI for a difference in proportions, the package requires both the response and the treatment variable to be numeric/integer coded as (0, 1) (or logical vector).

-for example.
-This invokes the code below but returns an analysis results dataset format as the output.
-Methods included are waldcc, wald, clopper-pearson, wilson, wilsoncc, strat_wilson, strat_wilsoncc, agresti-coull and jeffreys.
+Instead of the code presented below, you can use ard_categorical_ci(data, variables=resp, method ='wilson') for example.
+This invokes the code below but returns an analysis results dataset (ARD) format as the output.
+Methods included are waldcc, wald, clopper-pearson, wilson, wilsoncc, strat_wilson, strat_wilsoncc, agresti-coull and jeffreys for one-sample proportions and methods for 2 independent samples, however currently does not have a method for 2 matched proportions.

 The {PropCIs} package produces CIs for methods such as Blaker’s exact method and Midp which aren’t available in {cardx} but are available in SAS.
 We found results agreed with SAS to the 5th decimal place.
-The package also calculates CIs for Clopper-Pearson, Wald, Wilson, Agresti-coull and these align to results obtained in cardx to at least the 7th decimal place.
+The package also calculates CIs for Clopper-Pearson, Wald, Wilson, Agresti-Coull and these align to results obtained in cardx to at least the 7th decimal place.
 The {PropsCIs} package requires just the number of events (numerator number of successes) & total number of subjects (denominator) as an input dataset.
-Given Blaker and Midp are rarely used in practice, and {PropsCIs} isn’t a package commonly downloaded from CRAN, further detail is not provided here.
+Given Blaker and Midp are rarely used in practice, and {PropsCIs} isn’t a package commonly downloaded from CRAN, further details are not provided here.

 Methods for Calculating Confidence Intervals for a single proportion using cardx